jeffeb3/BirthdayCard/README.md

 # Nerdy Birthday Card

 Welcome Nerds and Happy Birthday!
 You are visiting this page because some awesome person gave you a Nerdy Birthday Card :)
+Use the switch to turn on your Nerdy Birthday Card.
+It will display "Happy Birthday!" (or a custom message if ordered) and play a song.
+After the song is complete, the display will tell you to make a wish and blow out the candle.
+Blowing on the candle (yellow LED/microphone) will extinguish the candle.
+Finally, the display says "Have a Wonderful Year!"
+You can also write the name of the birthday person on the back.
+A fine tip sharpie marker works best.

 ## YouTube Demonstration: https://youtu.be/MKEbq2IIcLI
 ## DIY Kit Tutorial: https://youtu.be/2y0sbJ5iSTA